PAGE – COVID 19

 Many institutions tell us that they will be more structured and more efficient in the aftermath of this crisis.
 These experiences, sometimes vital to continuing their activities, seem very useful to them for considering operational performance gains in the future.

-“Our team has adapted our mobile application to add a feature allowing remote loan restructuring requests. […] We have introduced a new criterion in our monitoring tool – “emergency (coronavirus)”, which means that loan officers will have to monitor their clients remotely, obtain information and enter monitoring data into the software” – MFI in Kazakhstan
+“Our team has adapted our mobile application to add a feature allowing remote requests for loan restructuring. […] We have introduced a new criterion in our monitoring tool – “emergency (coronavirus)”, which means that loan officers will have to monitor their clients remotely, obtain information and enter monitoring data into the software” – MFI in Kazakhstan

 “Our new strategy focuses on transforming [our] current way of operating to adopt more digital solutions, reduce the need for physical interactions between employees and clients, and replace cash transactions with mobile payment capabilities” – MFI in Georgia